Andrew-Develops/JavaProjects/README.md

 JavaSchoolHibernateOnly:
 An application that inserts, updates, deletes and displays students, teachers, groups from the database using only Hibernate framework

-JavaSchoolHibernateSpring: An application that inserts, updates, deletes and displays students, teachers, groups from the database and responds to the GET, POST, PUT, DELETE http request
+JavaSchoolHibernateSpring: An application that inserts, updates, deletes and displays students, teachers, groups from the database and responds to http request

 JavaTravelAgencySpring: (WIP) modeling a travel agency and all the functionalities that are normally found